FlipsideCrypto/xyz-models/README.md

 # DATASCIENCE DBT Project

-This repo is a fork of the [FlistsideCrypto/xyz-models](https://github.com/FlipsideCrypto/xyz-models) repo, the `xyz-models` repo holds scafolding for DBT projects at `Flipside Crypto`.  `datascience-models` is intended to be used as a `POC` for showcasing the capabilities of using `Quantum Models` with a `streamine` backend wherein a single `DBT` model can be used for both `pull` and `push` based workloads.
+This repo is a fork of the [FlistsideCrypto/xyz-models](https://github.com/FlipsideCrypto/xyz-models) repo, the `xyz-models` repo holds scafolding for DBT projects at `Flipside Crypto`.
+This repo is intended to be used as a `POC` for showcasing the capabilities of using `Quantum Models` with a `streamine` backend wherein a single `DBT` model can be used for both `pull` and `push` based workloads.

 ## Profile Set Up